Starting school is a big step in your child’s life. As you begin this new chapter, both you and your child may feel a little anxious.

 Reading will not only help you bond with your child, it will help you start discussions.
 Read the stories, ask them what they thought and start conversations about what you have read.
 Get them into the habit of discussing things with you.
 What can be quite useful is reading books about school to help your child open up about how they feel.
 Use this time to help them share their feelings about their new adventure and find out if they feel anxious about starting a new school or perhaps, they are looking forward to it!

-Have family discussions and teach your child the importance of taking turns when talking and be mindful of not interrupting others when they talk and share their news.
+Have family discussions and point out to your child the importance of taking turns when talking and to be mindful of not interrupting others when they talk and share their news.
 You can try having your own circle time at home with their dolls and teddy bears or other siblings.
 You can even discuss your time at school and share some funny and positive experiences and memories from when you were in school.
 Just remember to keep the conversation positive.

 Your child may or may not be able to read or write simple words by the time they start school but it is important for them to be able to recognise their own name so they are able to identify their own lunchboxes, jackets, bottles and other labelled items at school.
 Encourage your child to identify their name through fun games and activities.
 Explore what letters are in their name and what they look like and stick their name up around the house in areas that they will see and notice it.